flaskbb/flaskbb/docs/cli.rst

     .. describe:: --depend REVISION, -d REVISION

         Revision(s) this revision depends on.
+Only FlaskBB's and the branch's own revisions are accepted, a plugin never depends on another plugin's migrations.

     .. describe:: --label LABEL, -l LABEL